 Although these methods have achieved great progress for the SED task, they are still restricted to a pre-defined event set.
 Recently, Xu et al. \cite{xu2021text} proposed to use language queries to localize events in the audio, i.e., the text-to-audio grounding (TAG).
-In their model, the whole query is encoded as one single feature by mean-pooling, which is not enough to exploit the semantic information in the query.
+In their model, the entire sentence query is encoded as a global feature by average-pooling, which cannot comprehensively obtain the semantics of the sentence.
 Besides, the common evaluation metrics of SED are adopted to verify their TAG model since both tasks require localization in the audio.
-Different from their method, the proposed QGCA network models the implicit relations in the query and further captures the fine-grained interactions between cross-modal features, which thus achieves better localization performances.
+Different from their method, the proposed CGI network models the implicit relations in the query and further captures the fine-grained interactions between cross-modal features, which thus achieves better localization performances.